okholod/training-plans/de-scala.md

 - Create an instance of Analytics Engine service - https://cloud.ibm.com/catalog/services/analytics-engine

 ### Training Application - Data Load
-- Create an account on Github and shere it with your supervisor
+- Create an account on Github and share it with your supervisor
 - Create an instance
 - Create a Scala application that
   - Connects to the DB2 instance on the cloud